 CED 830 Clinical IX: Diagnosis and Prescription.
 (1) Prerequisites: CED 820(B).
 Corequisites: EMS 874 and SED 800.
-Guided schoolembedded experiences emphasizing the development, implementation, interpretation and reporting of a variety of assessment tools for learners, the classroom and school implementation, interpretation and reporting of a variety of assessment tools for learners, the classroom and school environment and the subsequent design of instruction. (school-embedded clinical experience - a minimum of 80 hours is required; additional hours may be required based upon candidate performance).
+Guided schoolembedded experiences emphasizing the development, implementation, interpretation and reporting of a variety of assessment tools for learners, the classroom and school environment and the subsequent design of instruction. (school-embedded clinical experience - a minimum of 80 hours is required; additional hours may be required based upon candidate performance).

 CED 840 Clinical X: Practicing Teaching. (.5-1) Prerequisite: CED 830 with a grade of B or higher.
 Corequisite: EGC 847 and one of the following: AED 740, EGC 835, ELE 719, 821, 823, 824, 825, ESE 740, 743, 749, 750, 752, 753, 761, 766, 773, 779, MAE 750, or MUE 779..
 Supervised, sustained practice teaching experiences in an assigned instructional setting.
 Experiences include individual, small group and whole class teaching opportunities.
-(School-embedded clinical experience - a minimum of 40-80 hours is required; additional hours may be required based upon candidate
+(School-embedded clinical experience - a minimum of 40-80 hours is required; additional hours may be required based upon candidate performance).
+May be retaken to a maximum of 2 hours.

-CED 855 Clinical Practice. (.5-3) A.

-Prerequisite: 3.0 or higher cumulative GPA.
-Corequisite:

-Enrollment in Option 6 or proficiency evaluation program with College of Education.
+CED 855 Clinical Practice. (.5-3) A. Prerequisite: 3.0 or higher cumulative GPA.
+Corequisite: Enrollment in Option 6 or proficiency evaluation program with College of Education.
 Supervised, sustained practice teaching experiences in an assigned instructional setting while enrolled in the Option 6 or proficiency evaluation program.
 Repeatable to a maximum of 9 hours.
 Supervision/Mentoring: Candidates will complete 40-80 hours of clinical experience.